makuke1234/femto/README.md

 # Changelog

+* 2.1 (planned, planned)
+	* [ ] Proper text copying/pasting support
+		* *Copying is already implicitly supported by the console itself, although limited to only 1 screenbuffer at a time*

 * 2.0 (planned)
 	* [x] More common C++ keywords
 	* [x] Support for raw editing/saving later to a file
 	* [x] Proper new tab creation with <kbd>Ctrl+N</kbd>
 	* [x] Now titlebar name also changes while switching between tabs
 	* [ ] Search support, also search result highlighting
-	* [ ] Proper text copying/pasting support
-		* *Copying is already implicitly supported by the console itself, although limited to only 1 screenbuffer at a time*

 * 1.9
 	* [x] Fix immediate empty file creation if file doesn't exist